 Quick links to some important campus resources for your academic success:

 - Academic Support and Mentoring (formerly known as the Center for Academic Development) offers a wide range of academic support services, including Supplemental Instruction, which is an internationally-recognized peer-led learning program that targets historically difficult courses, and Math and Science Tutoring, which provides tutoring services for math, biology and chemistry courses.

 - Need assistance with a writing assignment?
 Connect with the UMKC Writing Studio.

-- Find out how to prepare for your future career by making an appointment with UMKC Career Services.
+- Find out how to prepare for your future career by activating your Roo Career Network account with UMKC Career Services.

 - These resources and more are now located in the new Student Success Center!
 This newly renovated building (formerly known as the University Center) is a key strategy to achieving the University's Strategic Plan Goal 1: place student success at the center.

 It’s important to take care of your mental and physical well-being:

 - Get tips and information on staying healthy and reduce stress: make plans to visit the UMKC MindBody Connection.

 - Feeling under the weather?
 Stop by or call UMKC Student Health and Wellness.